jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 library for use by other developers when building their integrations and UDL for a Custom Pod Autoscaler.

+As I have been developing this project I have made use of some major Go libraries such as `k8s.io/client-go` - using these libraries has helped me to see how a major Go library's API should be structured.
+I have previously used Go libraries that have exposed an API that has been difficult to use, with a poor naming convention that is inconsistent with how Go is designed to be structured.
+The Go APIs of this project are structured and designed to be intuiative to use for other Go developers; acting consistently, named appropriately, and being as stateless as possible.

 ### Go Modules

 The version of Go used provides the *Go Modules* feature, with complete Golang